Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Learning a ReLU gate in the realizable setting and under a data-poisoning attack

 To learn the true labeling function $\R^n \ni \y \mapsto \relu(\w_*^\top \y) \in \R$ in this adversarially corrupted realizable setting we try to solve the following optimization problem, $\min_{\w \in \R^n} \E_{\x \sim {\cal D}} \Big [ \Big ( \relu(\w^\top \x) - y \Big )^2\Big]$

-In contrast to previous work we show that the simple algorithm given below solves this learning problem by leveraging the intuition that if we see enough labels $y = \relu(\w_*^\top \x) + \xi$ where $y>\theta_*$, then solving the linear regression problem on this subset of samples, gives a $\tilde{\w}_{*}$ which is close to $\w_*$.
-In the situation with adversarial corruption ($\theta_* >0$) we show in subsection \ref{opt:dadush} that our recovery guarantee is nearly optimal.
-Additionally in the realizable case ($\theta_* =0$), our setup learns to arbitrary accuracy the true weight $\w_*$ using much milder distributional constraints than previous such results that we are aware of.
+In contrast to previous work, we show that the simple algorithm given below solves this learning problem by leveraging the intuition that if we see enough labels $y = \relu(\w_*^\top \x) + \xi$ where $y>\theta_*$, then solving the linear regression problem on this subset of samples, gives a $\tilde{\w}_{*}$ which is close to $\w_*$.
+In the situation, with adversarial corruption ($\theta_* >0$) we show in subsection \ref{opt:dadush} that our recovery guarantee is optimal in a certain sense.
+Additionally in the realizable case ($\theta_* =0$ or $\beta =0$ identically), our setup learns to arbitrary accuracy the true weight $\w_*$ using much milder distributional constraints than previous such results that we are aware of.

 We note that the choice of $\g_t$ in Algorithm \ref{dadushrelu:noise} resembles the stochastic gradient that is commonly used and is known to have great empirical success.
-In a true S.G.D the the indicator occurring in $\g_t$ would have been $\ind{\w_t^\top \x_{t_i} >0}$ for each $i$
+In a true S.G.D., the indicator occurring in $\g_t$ would have been $\ind{\w_t^\top \x_{t_i} >0}$ for each $i$

-Towards stating the theorem we define the following notation.
+Towards stating our theorems we define the following notation.

 \begin{definition} Given $\w_* \in \R^n, \theta_* \in \R^+$, a distribution ${\cal D}$ on $\R^n$ and a function $\beta : \R^n \rightarrow [0,1]$, we define the following constants associated to them (assuming they are finite),